zackwag/channels_dvr_upcoming_recordings/.github/ISSUE_TEMPLATE/channels-dvr-recently-recorded-component.md

 **What data does the sensor display if any?**
 Feel free to censor information pertaining to titles, networks, etc.

-**What displays when visiting the API URL from the troubleshooting guide?**
-Feel free to censor information pertaining to titles, networks, etc.

-**Does the default Home Assistant Plex component work for you?**
-This is important to know, helps rule out issues with your Plex installation.

 **Home Assistant Version**
 What version of HA are you running?